-For the rest of us, there's the eBay Advanced Search tool, which you can access by clicking "Advanced" to the right of the "Search" button on the eBay home page.
-Visit Advanced Search, enter your product or keyword in the top box, and then scroll down to make use of some of the special tools that Advanced Search makes available to you.
+The eBay advanced search tool allows users to customize their site search by not only product and keyword but also with timeframes and the number of bids received.
+By clicking "Advanced" to the right of the "Search" button on the eBay home page, shoppers can target just the bargains they are looking to find.
+Visit Advanced Search, enter your product or keyword in the top box, and then scroll down to access some of the special tools that Advanced Search makes available to you.

 Most of the time, auction format listings on eBay get bid up to reasonable market value levels, particularly for common products that are in reasonable demand.
-Every now and then, however, a listing is posted that just doesn't get many bids, even though it should.
+However, every now and then a listing is posted that just doesn't get many bids, even though it should.

 Scroll down to the "Show results" area of Advanced Search and check the line that enables you to search for listings ending within a certain time frame.
-Opt to find listings that end within one hour, as this gives you listings that are close to the final value they'll achieve if you don't bid on them.
+Opt to find listings that end within one hour.
+The one hour window gives you listings that are close to the final value they'll achieve if you don't bid on them.

 Look for listings with few or no bids, or listings that are significantly undervalued and place your bid.
 You could just win the item for pennies on the dollar.

-Search for listings that have from zero to one bid, for example, to find listings that few other shoppers have found, for whatever reason.
+Advanced search options will allow the user to search for listings that have a particular number of bids.
+As an example, you can search for listings that have from zero to one bid.
+This will find listings that few other shoppers have found, for whatever reason.

-For a double deal-finding whammy, combine with the previous search technique (you can check both lines) to find listings that have received little attention and that are about to end.
+For a double deal-finding whammy, combine the number of bids search with the ending within an hour search.
+When you combine such elements you find listings that have received little attention and that are about to end.

 Check the "Sale items" box to search only for items matching your keyword(s) that have also been temporarily discounted by their sellers.
 Sometimes these discounts can result in very good prices.